 As we do not examine for these criteria, we recommend that you make sure that your invention fulfils these criteria for protection before applying for a patent, either by yourself or with the help of a specialist (p.
 38).
-An initial overview of the latest technical status relating to your invention can be obtained with an "Assisted Patent Search".
 If you have already filed a patent for your invention, you can request that a Swiss Patent Application Search is carried out to determine if your invention is new and inventive.
 You can find further information on patent searches at www.ipi.ch/patent-searches.